PART D - Prescription Drug Plan (PDP)

-Most Prescription Drug Plans have a coverage gap called a donut hole or coverage gap.
+Most Prescription Drug Plans have a coverage gap.
 This means there's a temporary limit on what the drug plan will cover for drugs.
 The coverage gap begins after you and your drug plan have spent a certain amount for covered drugs.
 True out of pocket (TrOOP).
-For 2020, you're in the coverage gap once you and your plan have spent $4,020 on covered drugs.
+For 2021, you're in the coverage gap once you and your plan have spent $4,130 on covered drugs.
 People with Medicare who get Extra Help paying Part D costs won’t enter the coverage gap.

-Once you reach the coverage gap in 2020, you'll pay no more than 25% of the plan's cost for covered brand-name prescription drugs.
+Once you reach the coverage gap in 2021, you'll pay 25% of the plan's cost for covered brand-name prescription drugs.
 You get these savings if you buy your prescriptions at a pharmacy or order them through the mail.
 The discount will come off of the price that your plan has set with the pharmacy for that specific drug.

 Choosing a plan

 It pays to review your Part D coverage every year, especially if you have started taking new drugs.

 - Start at Medicare.gov.
 You can find the basics about the benefit and Part D plans at Medicare's website.
 There's a link to the Medicare Part D Plan Finder, which allows you to compare offerings and coverage options in your area and includes a helpful formulary finder that allows you to compare plans based on their coverage of your personalized list of drugs.
 It will even show you your monthly out-of-pocket drug cost for the year.